pl3onasm/AADS/algorithms/graphs/MCBM-weighted-hungarian/README.md

 ### Hungarian Algorithm (Kuhn-Munkres Algorithm) (CLRS⁴ 25.3)

-This implementation follows the pseudo code as closely as possible, while also implementing the optimization presented in problem 25-2 of the book CLRS⁴.
-This optimization allows the algorithm to run in $O(V^3)$ time, and involves the introduction of a slack attribute for each vertex in the graph (CLRS calls it the $\sigma$ attribute, but following the general convention in the literature, we will call it the slack attribute instead).
-Also, since the label of a vertex already indicates its name, we will use the term height for what CLRS calls the label of a vertex.
+The implementation follows the pseudo code as closely as possible, but with some modifications to make it more readable and to allow for the algorithm to be used in a more general context.
+The latter is achieved by allowing the algorithm to work with negative weights and to find either the minimum or maximum cost matching.
+The code is also optimized to run in $O(V^3)$ time, by implementing the optimization presented in problem 25-2 of the book CLRS⁴.
+This optimization involves the introduction of a slack attribute for each vertex in the graph (CLRS calls it the $\sigma$ attribute, but following the general convention in the literature, we will call it the slack attribute instead).
+Also, since the label of a vertex already indicates its name, the term height is used for what CLRS calls the label of a vertex.

 Implementation: [MCBM - Kuhn-Munkres](hungarian.c)